William Champion (metallurgist): Docks and Bristol floating harbour

 By 1765, with excess capital on his hands, William commenced development of a new dock at Rownham on the eastern bank of the River Avon, which would be capable of holding 36 large ships.
-However, after the increased cost of construction depleted his resources, and with a distinct lack of trade, he sold the dock in 1770 to the Merchant Venturers for £1770, who renamed it The Merchants' Dock.
+However, after the increased cost of construction depleted his resources, and with a distinct lack of trade, he sold the dock in 1770 to the Merchant Venturers for £1,770, who renamed it The Merchants' Dock.
 During the dock's construction, William had also proposed creating a complete floating harbour at Bristol, by building lock gates on the River Avon where it junctioned with the River Frome.
 However, the plan was abandoned due to an estimated cost of £37,000.

 Downfall

 By 1767, the Warmley Company claimed to have a capital of £200,000 and to give employment to about 2,000 people.
 Further, William had taken out additional patents covering: the refining of copper by using wrought iron pipes to remove arsenic from the smelt; using pit coal instead of charcoal to make brass wire; using zinc sulphide instead of calamine to make his brass.

-The company had been formed under the "Bubble Act", and in 1767 petitioned Parliament to change its status to incorporation.
+The company had been formed before the Bubble Act 1720, and in 1767 petitioned Parliament to change its status to incorporation.
 In return, the partners offered to invest another £200,000 worth of capital, including £30,000 into the production of brass pins.
-This brought about the combined wrath of other metal companies formed under the Bubble Act, as well as the pin makers of Gloucester, who petitioned that such an investment was 50% greater than their existing facilities.
-In April 1767 the Commons issued a warrant that gave authority for the preparation of Charter of Incorporation, but this was countered by the competitors.
+This brought about the combined wrath of other metal companies formed under the Bubble Act 1720, as well as the pin makers of Gloucester, who petitioned that such an investment was 50% greater than their existing facilities.
+In April 1767 the Commons issued a warrant that gave authority for the preparation of a charter of incorporation, but this was countered by the competitors.
 After lengthy legal proceeding, a second warrant was issued by the Attorney General in October 1767.
 This led to a further counter-petition, which claimed that the Warmley Company would become a monopoly.
-By March 1768, the opposition had won and no further steps were taken to obtain a Charter of Incorporation.
+By March 1768, the opposition had won and no further steps were taken to obtain a charter of incorporation.

 Due to the collapse of the process to incorporate, in April 1768 William's partners discovered that he had tried to withdraw part of his capital without permission, and he was instantly dismissed from the company.
 Because he could not pay his debts William Champion was declared bankrupt.
 He died in 1789.